 Newborough Warren, Wales

-Coastal wildflowers are an astonishing sight, and this area of Wales is an excellent place to view them.
+Coastal wildflowers are an astonishing sight, and camping in this area of Wales offers an excellent opportunity to view them.
 You may not expect the Newborough Warren in Ynys Llanddwyn National Nature Reserve to be rich in wildflowers, as it’s a huge series of sand dunes, but in the salt marshes, sand and mud, wildflowers flourish throughout the warmer seasons.
 Parnassus and marsh helleborines are particularly prominent in summer, but many onlookers are orchid fans; wet, protected hollows in the dunes dry out in hot weather and become orchid havens.

 Rose End Meadows, Derbyshire